 And I've had so many questions.

 Nineteen years later, I still have many questions.
-Yet I began digging even deeper after discovering chronic Lyme was at the root of my illness a few years ago (of course we all know the complicating problem with undiagnosed or misdiagnosed Lyme disease is that it becomes chronic or persistent Lyme with multiple co-infections.
-And that's not even taking into account the weakening or damaging of cells, organs and systems that occurs through the many taxing months and years of untreated chronic infections and inflammation).
+Yet I began digging even deeper after discovering chronic Lyme was at the root of my illness a few years ago (of course, we all know the complicating problem with undiagnosed or misdiagnosed Lyme disease is that it becomes chronic or persistent Lyme with multiple co-infections.
+And that's not even taking into account the weakening or damaging of cells, organs, and systems that occurs through the many taxing months and years of untreated chronic infections and inflammation).

 Were oral spirochetes responsible for the abscess in my jaw?

 Was Borrelia burgdorferi (Bb), the Lyme bacteria, already present in my system before the surgery?
-Or other vector-borne bacteria or viruses for that matter?
+Or other vector-borne bacteria or viruses, for that matter?

-Did the invasiveness of that initial surgery (I had two other subsequent surgeries a few years later due to complications but that's for another time) suppress my immune function, which in turn allowed the release of spirochetes more systemically?
+Did the invasiveness of that initial surgery (I had two other subsequent surgeries a few years later due to complications, but that's for another time) suppress my immune function, which in turn allowed the release of spirochetes more systemically?

 I have my own thoughts about all of this.
-I've found some solid answers along the way but I also have my arrived-at-answers too.
+I've found some solid answers along the way, but I also have my arrived-at-answers too.
 You know, piecing together certain parts of this health puzzle yourself and arriving at the most apparent answer.
 Sound familiar?

-According to Dr. Dietrich Klinghardt, M.D., Ph.D., one of the many presentations of Borrelia, as well as Babesia and Bartonella (two other tick-borne bacteria), can be "non-healing infections of the jaw bone, devitalized teeth, and dental pain."
+According to Dr. Dietrich KlingharM.D.M.D., Ph.D., one of the many presentations of Borrelia, as well as Babesia and Bartonella (two other tick-borne bacteria), can be "non-healing infections of the jaw bone, devitalized teeth, and dental pain."

 The more I've researched, the more I've discovered that Borrelia (Lyme) spirochetes, among many things, like bone.
 A lot.
 Particularly bones of the jaw and hip.
 They seem to have an affinity for it.
 I've heard through the grapevine, if you will, some stories of others with Lyme disease who also had bone infections (osteomyelitis) of the jaw and/or hip.
-I directly heard a woman tell the story of her mother who had spirochetes eat through the head of her femur to such a degree; she had to have a hip replacement.
-And then the spirochetes began eating through the plastic part of the implant.
+I directly heard a woman tell the story of her mother, who had spirochetes eat through the head of her femur to such a degree; she had to have a hip replacement.
+And then, the spirochetes began eating through the plastic part of the implant.
 Crazy!

 Dr. Nordquist has also co-written another relevant book that I've yet to read but plan to, The Silent Saboteurs: Unmasking Our Own Oral Spirochetes as the Key to Saving Trillions in Health Care Costs.

 On a side note, Dr. David Jernigan, DC, wrote an interesting article entitled, Are You Harboring Bacteria in Your Teeth? that bears witness to this discussion.
-Beyond daily brushing and flossing, he recommends using a Waterpik Waterflosser Ultra with purified water and a cap full of Thieves Mouthwash, the highly anti-bacterial/anti-viral/anti-fungal essential oil blend, to eliminate many bacteria in the mouth including Borrelia.
+Beyond daily brushing and flossing, he recommends using a Waterpik Waterflosser Ultra with purified water and a cap full of Thieves Mouthwash, the highly anti-bacterial/anti-viral/anti-fungal essential oil blend, to eliminate any bacteria in the mouth, including Borrelia.
 This I have tried and like.

 Dr. Douglas Martin, DDS, recommends brushing with baking soda and using a Waterpik with Dakin's solution (1 part Clorox to 20 parts water) to eradicate spirochetes, an oral care regimen advocated by Dr. Jurgen Slots, Ph.D., head of the Periodontics program at the University of Southern California.
 Click here to read more.
-While I often use baking soda to brush, I've never tired the Dakin's solution.
+While I often use baking soda to brush, I've never tried Dakin's solution.
 Anybody?

 I sincerely hope and pray the dental and medical fields will awaken more to this truth.
 And perhaps in doing so, more lives can be spared the tremendous suffering, debilitation, and loss that comes with pathogenic spirochetal infections like Borrelia, including oral spirochetes.